-We encourage local interaction design communities to make a case for the conference to be held in their city.
+We encourage local interaction design communities to make a case for Interaction Week to be held in their city.
 The detailed requirements for proposals are outlined below, along with a summary of the submission guidelines, timing, review and selection process.

-Should you have any questions about the process, the requirements, or the conference itself, please send an email to firstname.lastname@example.org or reply to this thread.
+Should you have any questions about the process, the requirements, or the conference itself, please send an email to firstname.lastname@example.org.
 All questions relating to clarification of information surrounding this Call will be responded to publicly.

 We look forward to your submissions!

-- Review will take place between July 1 and July 31
+- Review of submissions will take place 1-15 August

 - Shortlist of locations presented to IxDA Board, August (Date tbd)